Areas in Which We Acquire

 Poetry and Fiction Prizes Published by the University of Notre Dame Press

-The Press publishes the winning manuscripts of three creative writing contests.
+The Press publishes the winning manuscripts of four creative writing contests.

 The Ernest Sandeen Prize in Poetry and the Richard Sullivan Prize in Fiction are awarded to authors who have published at least one volume of short fiction or one volume of poetry, respectively.
 The Creative Writing Program in the Department of English at University of Notre Dame, administers these two prizes.
 Please see their guidelines for submitting manuscripts and the submission dates at their site: